episode6/mockspresso2/docs/GETTING_STARTED.md

 }
 ```

 Assuming we've set up [fallback mocking](PROJECT_SETUP#auto-mock-support), we can actually start writing tests immediately and only add dependencies as we start requiring them.
-The CoffeeMaker will be supplied with all mocks until we star declaring dependencies.
+The CoffeeMaker will be supplied with all mocks until we start declaring dependencies.

 ### Declaring dependencies